Interactions-Nexus/Nexus-Wiki/tritium++/market.md

 ## user <a href="#user" id="user"></a>

-Retrieves a users market orders based on the noun.
+Retrieves a users market orders based on the noun and token.

 ```
 market/list/noun